RYees/redash-chatgpt-plugin/README.md

 ## Requirements Before Installation

 Need to install redash instance to your local machine first, follow the below guide to install it

 * https://github.com/getredash/redash/wiki/Local-development-setup
 * For more reference: Redash - https://redash.io/

 After successful redash instance installation, open the redash source code on your editor and follow the below steps to use the plugin inside your redash dashboard

 ## Dependencies

 ```
   poetry add openai
 ```

 ## Installation

-1. Copy the chat folder entirely `client/app/components/chat` to the corresponding place in redash's client -> components folder
+1. Copy the `chat` folder entirely `client/app/components/chat` to the corresponding place in redash's `client/app/components` folder
-2. Copy the chat.py file entirely `redash/handlers/chat.py to the corresponding place in redash's redash -> handlers folder
+2. Copy the `chat.py` file entirely `redash/handlers/chat.py` to the corresponding place in redash's `redash/handlers` folder

 Now we finished putting the necessary files for the plugin user interface and flask python code that includes the integration with openai, we now move to how we integrate these two parts inside the redash source code following the below procedure, implement them as stated below

-* Go to your redash source code, locate these path client/app/components/ApplicationArea/ApplicationLayout/index.jsx
+* Go to your redash source code, locate these path `client/app/components/ApplicationArea/ApplicationLayout/index.jsx`

 * copy and paste the following inside the index.jsx